Jessie93/Password-Generator/README.md

 # Create a Password Generator

 ## Description

-I have been tasked with creating a password generator, that an employee can use to generate a random password based on criteria they've selected.
-This password generator needs to hit certain criteria, these are as followed;
+The Password Generator is a web application that allows an employee to generate a random password based on criteria they have selected.
+The application presents a series of prompts for password criteria such as length of password (at least 10 characters but no more than 64), and character types (lowercase, uppercase, numeric, special characters).
+Once the prompts are answered, the password is generated and displayed in an alert or written to the page.
+The user interface is designed to be clean, polished, and responsive, adapting to multiple screen sizes.
+The application was created using JavaScript and is available to view through a deployed page link.
+To run the application, users can clone the repository and open the index.html file in their browser.

+## Features
-* Generate a password when the button is clicked
+* Generate password button
-  * Present a series of prompts for password criteria
+* Prompt for password length (10 to 64 characters)
-    * Length of password
-      * At least 10 characters but no more than 64.
-    * Character types
-      * Lowercase
-      * Uppercase
-      * Numeric
-      * Special characters ($@%&*, etc)
+* Prompt for character type selection (lowercase, uppercase, numeric, special characters)
-  * Once prompts are answered then the password should be generated and displayed in an alert or written to the page
+* Display generated password in an alert or on the page

-* The user interface needs to be clean,polished and responsive
+* Clean and polished user interface
-* The web application needs to adapt to multiple screen sizes.
+* Responsive design for multiple screen sizes
+* Deployed site accessible through URL
+* Repository available for cloning and local installation.

 ## Technologies Used
 This project was created using
-*JavaScript
+* JavaScript

 ## Screenshot